Australia men's national soccer team: First successes and "golden generation"

 The second leg of the qualifying play-off was played in front of a crowd of 82,698 at Stadium Australia.
 Australia led Uruguay 1–0 after 90 minutes following a goal by Mark Bresciano in the first half.
 The aggregate was tied, and extra time was played.
 Neither team scored after two periods of extra time, bringing the game to a penalty shootout.
-Australia won the penalty shootout (4–2), making Australia the first ever team to qualify for a World Cup via a penalty shootout.
+Australia won the penalty shootout 4–2, making Australia the first ever team to qualify for a World Cup via a penalty shootout.
 Australian goalkeeper Mark Schwarzer made two saves, with John Aloisi scoring the winning penalty for a place in the World Cup, Australia's first qualification in 32 years.

 Australia went into the 2006 World Cup as the second lowest-ranked side.
-Although their ranking vastly improved in subsequent months after a series of exhibition matches against high-profile teams, including a 1–1 draw against the Netherlands, and a 1–0 win at the sold-out 100,000 capacity Melbourne Cricket Ground against the then European champions Greece., for the 2006 World Cup, Australia was placed into Group F, along with Japan, Croatia and defending champions Brazil.
+Although their ranking vastly improved in subsequent months after a series of exhibition matches against high-profile teams, including a 1–1 draw against the Netherlands, and a 1–0 win at the sold-out 100,000 capacity Melbourne Cricket Ground against the then European champions Greece for the 2006 World Cup, Australia was placed into Group F, along with Japan, Croatia and defending champions Brazil.
 In their opening group game, Australia defeated Japan 3–1, with Tim Cahill scoring two goals (84', 89') and John Aloisi scoring one (90+2') in the last eight minutes.
-Their goals made history, being the first ever scored by Australia's men's soccer team in a World Cup and it was also the first victory of an Oceania team in World Cups, as well as all three goals being scored in the last seven minutes of the game, which was never before done in a World Cup match.
+The goals were the first ever scored by Australia's men's soccer team in a World Cup and it was also the first victory of an Oceanian team in the tournament's history, as well as all three goals being scored in the last seven minutes of the game, which was never before done in a World Cup match.
 Australia met Brazil in their second group game, which Australia lost to Brazil 2–0.
-Australia faced Croatia in their third match.
+The Socceroos faced Croatia in their third match.
 The final score (2–2) was enough to see Australia proceed to the round of 16, where they were eliminated from the competition after a 1–0 defeat by the eventual champions Italy after conceding a controversial penalty in the 93rd minute.
 The loss marked the official end of Hiddink's tenure as Australia's national coach.
 The success achieved at the 2006 World Cup later saw the team named AFC National Team of the Year, as well as being dubbed the "golden generation" in the history of the Socceroos.